DiversyFund Review: Invest In Real Estate

 DiversyFund focuses on multi-family housing, such as apartment buildings or student housing.
 It avoids single-family homes and other real estate projects.

-The company’s analysis shows that multi-family housing performs well, even when other real estate assets lose value or produce lower cash flows.
+The company’s analysis indicates that multi-family housing performs well, even when other real estate assets decline in value or generate lower cash flows.
 It also aims to build lucrative connections and expertise by focusing on a single class of real estate.

 DiversyFund has an extensive checklist that it uses to vet properties, working with experts and proprietary data technology to find undervalued properties in areas ripe for growth.